Applying complex gestures to a SwiftUI view

 that we update in tryHandleRelease

-to see how long time that has passed since the last release.
 The release counts as a double tap if the time is less than the doubleTapTimeout

-configuration.
-If the release is a double tap, we call the doubleTapAction
+.
+If so, we call the doubleTapAction

 How to trigger the correct release action